 The Village of Oak Park CDCAC reviewed proposals, heard applicant presentations and made funding recommendations to the Mayor and Board of Trustees for a portion of the Village's PY 2019 CDBG entitlement allocation and for most of the ESG funds.
-All of these recommendations are expected to be accepted, and are now included in this draft Action Plan.
+All of these recommendations were accepted, and are now included in this Action Plan.

-On June 3, 2019, the Village Board voted on releasing the draft PY 2019 Annual Action Plan for a 30day public comment period to begin June 20, 2019.
-The Notice of Document Availability for the draft PY 2019 Action Plan is expected to be published in the Wednesday Journal on June 19, 2019 and to be advertised on the Village website, with the 30-day comment period running from June 20, 2019 to 5 p.m. on July 19, 2019.
-After being released, the draft PY 2019 Action Plan will be made available at the following locations:
+On June 17, 2019, the Village Board voted on releasing the draft PY 2019 Annual Action Plan for a 30-day public comment period to begin June 20, 2019.
+The Notice of Document Availability for the draft PY 2019 Action Plan was published in the Wednesday Journal on June 19, 2019 and advertised on the Village website, with the 30-day comment period running from June 20, 2019 to 5 p.m. on July 19, 2019.
+After being released, the draft PY 2019 Action Plan was available at the following locations: